gaia-platform/GaiaPlatform/demos/scripts/gremlin/README.md

 These queries are meant to be used with graph data from gaia-airport.graphml.

 This is a more complex schema, with connected airline nodes and three types of edges.
-Routes are represented as flight nodes and are linked to airports and airlines nodes via edges that carry no properties.
+Routes are represented as flight nodes and are linked to airports and airlines nodes via edges that carry no properties:

-Edges:

 * airport-->departure->flight